Karolis Požela

 Karolis Juozovic Požela (29 February 1896 – 27 December 1926) was one of the early Lithuanian communist leaders.

 As a medical student at the University of Tartu, he joined the Russian Social Democratic Labour Party (bolsheviks) in 1916.
-In the short-lived Lithuanian Soviet Socialist Republic he organized communists in Šiauliai.
-After the collapse of the Soviet regime, Požela joined the underground Communist Party of Lithuania (CPL) becoming a member of its Central Committee in 1921.
+In the short-lived Lithuanian Soviet Socialist Republic, he organized communists in Šiauliai.
+After the collapse of the Soviet regime, Požela joined the underground Communist Party of Lithuania (CPL), becoming a member of its Central Committee in 1921.
 When party leadership was arrested in Königsberg in 1921, he remained essentially the only party leader in Lithuania.
 He continued political work and became a member of CPL Orgburo in 1923 and Politburo in 1926.
 At various times, he edited and published various communist newspapers and publications, including Tiesa (Truth), Kareivių tiesa (Soldiers' Truth), and Darbininkų gyvenimas (Life of Workers).
 For his communist activities, he was imprisoned a total of six times.
-When Lithuanian military organized the coup d'état of 17 December 1926, the official rationale was to protect Lithuania from an imminent Bolshevik revolt (historians found no credible evidence of such revolt).
+When the Lithuanian military organized the coup d'état of 17 December 1926, the official rationale was to protect Lithuania from an imminent Bolshevik revolt (historians found no credible evidence of such revolt).
 In the aftermath, many communists were arrested.
 Požela and three others, who became known as the four communards, were executed on 27 December in the Sixth Fort of the Kaunas Fortress.

 Early life and communist revolutions

 Požela was born in the Bardiškiai village near Žeimelis to a family of well-off farmers.
-From 1906 to 1915, he was a student and the Mitau Gymnasium.
+From 1906 to 1915, he was a student at the Mitau Gymnasium.
 He participated in various student activities and got acquainted with Julius Janonis.
-After the graduation, he enrolled at the University of Tartu to study medicine.
-There he became more interested in communism and joined the Russian Social Democratic Labour Party (bolsheviks) in autumn 1916.
-Požela helped establishing Tartu section of the party and illegally publishing various communist brochures.
+After graduation, he enrolled at the University of Tartu to study medicine.
+There, he became more interested in communism and joined the Russian Social Democratic Labour Party (bolsheviks) in autumn 1916.
+Požela helped to establish the Tartu section of the party and illegally published various communist brochures.
 After the February Revolution, he became a member of the Tartu soviet.
-The university was closed in February 1918 and Požela returned to his native Bardiškiai where he organized local communist groups (cells).
+The university was closed in February 1918 and Požela returned to his native Bardiškiai, where he organized local communist groups (cells).

 Požela was a delegate to the congress that established the Communist Party of Lithuania (CPL) in October 1918.
 At the outbreak of the Lithuanian–Soviet War and the proclamation of the Lithuanian Soviet Socialist Republic, he was sent to Šiauliai where he became deputy chairman of the city soviet.
 He played a role in establishing the Samogitian Regiment commanded by Feliksas Baltušis-Žemaitis and organizing a communist revolt in the city on 8 January 1919.
 The Red Army took over the city on 15 January.
 Požela was elected a member of the Central Executive Committee (parliament) of the Lithuanian SSR.
 However, the Soviet regime was short-lived and he moved to Joniškėlis and later to Raseiniai.